 '''

-mkdir spring-integration-samples

-cd spring-integration-samples

-git clone git://git.springsource.org/spring-integration/samples.git
+$ git clone https://github.com/SpringSource/spring-integration-samples.git

 '''

-That is all you need to do.
-Now you have cloned the entire samples repository.
-Since the samples repository is a live repository, you might want to perform periodic "pulls" to get new samples as well as updates to the existing samples.
-To get the updates use the git PULL command:
+That is all you need to do in order to clone the entire samples repository into a directory named spring-integration-samples within the working directory where you issued that git command.
+Since the samples repository is a live repository, you might want to perform periodic pulls (updates) to get new samples, as well as updates to the existing samples.
+In order to do so issue the following git PULL command:

 '''

-git pull
+$ git pull

 '''